 Commonly experienced by older adults as “just didn’t seem like themselves” kind of feeling, symptoms can range from fatigue, and palpitations to other more vague symptoms like memory loss and decreased alertness.
 Anything out of ordinary should alarm their loved ones.

 During a heart attack, the heart muscle may not receive enough oxygen and nutrients due to a blocked artery, causing it to work harder to pump blood.
 This increased workload can cause the heart rate to speed up, and you may notice that your heart is beating faster than usual.

 3. Flu-like symptoms

-Though experts are not yet equipped with explanation, those who got heart attack have reported to experience sleeplessness, anxiety, or a feeling of an “impending doom” months or days before the attack.
+Though experts are not yet equipped with an explanation, those who got heart attacks have reported experiencing sleeplessness, anxiety, or a feeling of an “impending doom” months or days before the attack.
 Of course, those who have been insomniacs for quite a long time already are out of this issue.